 I had chemotherapy treatment for about ten months, and I had to go to the hospital once in a while to do infusion therapy.
 I eventually got through the chemo, and the treatment took three years.
 I had three surgeries in between that time, and I had to have some scar tissues and a lymph node under my arm removed.

-As of today, 14 years later, I have no evidence of disease, and the doctor says I am cancer free.
-At the time of the treatment, I had not known of any family history of cancer.
-But years after I went through this journey, in 2015, my dads brother was diagnosed with Colon Cancer and passed away within a year.
-That is how I learned that it runs in my fathers side of the family.
+As of today, 14 years later, I have no evidence of disease, and the doctor says I am cancer-free.
+At the time of the treatment, I did not know of any family history of cancer.
+But years after I went through this journey, in 2015, my dad's brother was diagnosed with Colon Cancer and passed away within a year.
+That is how I learned that it runs on my father's side of the family.

 Everyone was shocked because I was so young, and during those times, colonoscopies were not given until 50.
 But now, due to Colon Cancer being so common even in teenagers, I think the average age to get a colonoscopy is 30.
 I was told that my children need to get a colonoscopy annually once they turn 30.